storpool/sp-variant/docs/api.md

 SPDX-License-Identifier: BSD-2-Clause
 -->

-# API reference for stuff and stuff
+# API reference for the Python implementation of sp-variant

 ## variant: the top-level functions and structures